• Skip to content

 Food groups: daily serves of fruit, vegetables, cereals and grains

 Fruit: 1 serve = 1 medium apple, banana, orange or pear; or 2 small plums, kiwi fruits or apricots; or 1 cup diced or canned fruit (no added sugar).
-Offer 1½ serves a day.
+Offer 1½ serves each day.

 Download printable version